romanhaa/Cerebro/README.md

 * [ ] Handle better when no marker genes are found (also for enriched pathways).
   * Display different message to be more clear.
 * [ ] Display only the sample information that is available.
+* [ ] Be more consistent with "dot", "cell" and "point".

 ## Changelog